securing/midsummer/06_Popiel/README.md

 }
 ```

-There goes the plan to use Admin's cookies to make our way in - the user is logged out server side and there's nothing we can do about it.
-What happens if we just removed those cookies and send the request again?
+There goes the plan to use Admin's cookies to make our way in - the session is no longer active and there's nothing we can do about it.
+What happens if we just remove those cookies and send the request again?

 <details>
-<summary>View HTTP Request</summary>
+<summary>View HTTP request</summary>

 ```HTTP
 POST /apps/oauth2/clients HTTP/1.1